 Reasons for massive proliferation of data crawling

 With data crawling, gathering targeted and relevant data becomes more business- friendly.
-Hence enterprises across the globe are opting for smart technologies that scrape websites and extract information.
+Hence enterprises across the globe are opting for smart technologies that crawl websites and extract information.
 This information when assessed on an aggregate level, helps a business uncover vital insights that may help them tailor their offerings as per their users’ needs or fine- tune their marketing programs to suit the wishes and needs of their target audience.

 The data collected might be in form of structured or unstructured formats.
 Unstructured data is tricky to collect, but provides amazing perspectives on what the market wants or how your brand is faring post launch.
 For both structured or unstructured data, there may be diverse sources from where data may be collected.
 Some examples of sources of data includes